Online dating apps like Tinder or Bumble are getting you to the top of the funnel with your ideal partner.

 Instead of only offering call-to-actions that try to get visitors to “Buy Now” or “Sign Up For A Free Demo,” it’s important to add call-to-actions that allow you to be able to continue to reach out to them directly and help them along their customer journey.

 A powerful way to communicate with potential customers is through email.
-By offering something of value to gain their email you can then systematically email, educate, and warm them up to be a strong customer in the future.
+By offering something of value in exchange for their email will allow you to educate and warm them up to be a strong customer in the future.

 Examples of email list building assets